naheim/shinypaleo/taphonomy/Activity01_Taphonomy.md

 19. Why does shell duration have this effect in the simulations?

-20. When you are done, reflect on your answers and write a short paragraph explaining how and why time-averaging affects species richness and similarity among fossil assemblages.
+20. Why do the age distributions from the simulations look different from the distributions presented for Southern California *Nuculana taphria*?

 21. What other factors (related to the organisms themselves or the environment) could have we not covered and how might the affect the formation and nature of death assemblages?

+22. Reflect on your answers and write a short paragraph explaining how and why time-averaging affects species richness and similarity among fossil assemblages.
+Be sure to include your thoughts on how well the fossil record reflects past biological communities.

 ## Citations